 How popular are black Maine Coons?

 The popularity of a black Maine Coon is rising.
 The more exposure that people get to this exquisite creature, the more appreciation is felt.
-They are still the most gentle, social and loving cats on the planet.
+They are still the most gentle, social, and loving cats on the planet.

-Imagine a 25 pound sleek, sexy black cat prancing through your home.
+Imagine a 25-pound sleek, sexy black cat prancing through your home.
 His eyes are a strikingly brilliant copper color that glows in the sunlight.
 The glorious coat is pristine and glossy, just like that of a wild cat.
 Beautiful ears are tall with long lynx tips that blow in the wind.

-As he lounges around on his massively sized cat tree, he resembles one of the most majestic animals on our planet, the black panther.
+Equally important, as he lounges around on his massively sized cat tree, he resembles one of the most majestic animals on our planet, the black panther.
 But he approaches his human with dignity and grace.
 He’s purring like a motorboat and flops down on the sofa next to you.
 You take a selfie and post it on social media.
 The crowd goes wild.
 1,000,000 likes and shares in 2 days.
 They’ve never seen such a cat!

 What color eyes do black Maine Coons have?

-Why did your cat’s black coat turn reddish brown?
+Why did your cat’s black coat turn reddish-brown?

 “Rusting” is a condition where the black coat turns red or reddish-brown.
 The red color looks like the coat is bleached from the sun.
 However, healthy coats do not bleach from the sun.